by Dr Eric Karlsson

 Written May 28, 2013, revised June 11, 2013

-As is well-known a dualism of mind (thinking substance) and body (extended substance) was proposed by René Descartes in his Principia philosophiae (published in 1644), and became the basis of what is today known as the philosophical problem of the relation of mind to body.
+As is well-known a dualism of mind (thinking substance) and body (extended substance) was proposed by René Descartes in his Principia philosophiae (published in 1644), and was the origin of what is today known as the philosophical problem of the relation of mind to body.
 Descartes’ dualism has been criticized by many philosophers.
 There are reasons to hold that it is mistaken (or at least a gross oversimplification), but in this essay that dualism is accepted (for the sake of argument) with the following clarifications:

 Mind is synonymous with consciousness, which itself needs no definition because we all know it directly.
 Much can be said about it, but it is indefinable and inexplicable, except insofar as neural correlates of consciousness can be ascertained by empirical experiment.
 (These neural correlates are identified with consciousness by so-called Identity Theorists, a view which is erroneous but whose criticism need not detain us here.)